REVIEW: They both die at the end by Adam Silvera

 Let’s start with a “spoiler about the spoiler”: they will both die at the end.
 The title says it and I assure you that it’s true: they will actually die.

-Adam Silvera isn’t the first author to do such thing (spoilering the ending), but of course this technique isn’t very commonly employed, since it breaks one of the most importante terms of the author-reader contract, that is to say the surprise, the plot twist, the unexpected that takes your breath away.
+Adam Silvera isn’t the first author to do such a thing (spoilering the ending), but of course this technique isn’t very commonly employed, since it breaks one of the most importante terms of the author-reader contract, that is to say the surprise, the plot twist, the unexpected that takes your breath away.

 Why does the author employ this strategy?
 Because the focus here is not on the ending; it is instead on the development of the story: humanity (meant as both mankind and compassion) is the real protagonist of They both die at the end.